NataliaVelasquez18/Pewlett_Hackard/README.md

 check tables image

 To import a CSV into Postgres with pgAdmin, follow these steps.

 1. Right-click the first table, departments.
 2. From the menu that pops up, scroll to Import/Export.
 3. Toggle the button to show "Import."
 4. Click the ellipsis on the Filename field to search for your project folder.
-Select departments.csv.
+5. Select departments.csv.
 Make sure Format is set to "csv" and Encoding is blank.
-Note: By default, the Encoding section is blank.
-If our files were encoded to provide an extra layer of security, we would need to select the type of encoding before importing them to Postgres.
-We don't have to worry about this, though.
-Also, if "Encoding" is filled in with an encoding type such as BIG5 or LATIN1, cancel the import and start over.
-Leave the OID field as is, but toggle the Header field to "Yes" and select the comma as the Delimiter.
-Note: If we don't specify that there is already a header included in the CSV data, then the header will be imported as data.
-This would result in errors because headers don't always match the data types in the columns.
+6. Leave the OID field as is, but toggle the Header field to "Yes" and select the comma as the Delimiter.
-Click OK to begin importing the data.
+7. Click OK to begin importing the data.
-If the import is successful, a pop-up window will appear at the bottom of your pgAdmin page:
+8. If the import is successful, a pop-up window will appear at the bottom of your pgAdmin page